Skip to Content Top

 • Charges Dismissed 2nd Offense Aggravated Assault by Vehicle While DUI.

 Client was charged with a felony Aggravated Assault by Vehicle While DUI, three other DUI related offenses, possession of drug paraphernalia and three summary violations for an accident that he was involved in with another motorist.
 All DUI offenses were based on our client having alcohol in his system at the time of the accident.
 Members of the state police were dispatched to the accident and upon arrival observed heavy front end damage to both vehicles.
 Our client was still trapped in his car.
-The state trooper’s provided aid to our client and eventually he was transported to the hospital for life saving treatment.
-The other motorist was also transported to a local hospital as she sustained significant injuries.
-One of the troopers testified at a hearing that this was the worst accident he ever witnessed where someone did not die.

 • Success on Appeal Homicide by Vehicle While DUI